-The Authority assigned a grade of 1 (good audit) to [x] audits of PIEs, a grade of 2 (limited improvements required) to [x] audit of a PIE and a grade of 3 (improvements required) to [x] audit[s] of [a] PIE[s].
+The Authority assigned a grade of 1 (good audit) to [x] audits of PIEs, a grade of 2 (limited improvements required) to [x] audit of a PIE and a grade of 3 (improvements required) to [x] audit[s] of

-The results of the quality assurance review are set out in detail in the next section of this report.
+The results of the quality assurance review are set out in detail in the next section of this report

-A description of ratings and grades is set out in the Appendix to this report.
+A description of ratings and grades is set out in the appendix to this report.

-The Firm must implement each recommendation raised by the Authority to the Firm within 12 months of the date of the recommendation.
+The Firm must implement each recommendation raised by the Authority within 12 months of the date of the recommendation.
 The Authority follows up to ensure each recommendation is implemented.
 Where the Firm fails to satisfactorily implement the recommendation within the 12 month timeframe, the Authority will refer the matter to its Enforcement Unit.